 - Incur a VAT on goods and services that they receive from their suppliers The differential between these two amounts shall be paid to or reclaimed from the government, as applicable.

-Registered businesses must file VAT returns with the FTA on a regular basis, within 28 days of the end of the tax period, as mentioned in their VAT registration certificate or the official tax website dashboard.
+Registered businesses must file VAT returns in UAE with the FTA on a regular basis, within 28 days of the end of the tax period, as mentioned in their VAT registration certificate or the official tax website dashboard.

 VAT returns can be filed using online services.

-How to file VAT returns?
+How to file VAT returns in UAE?

-VAT return filing in the UAE will be online – manual returns are not acceptable.
+VAT return filing in UAE will be online – manual returns are not acceptable.
 The e-filing of VAT can be undertaken on the web portal of FTA.
 The e-services section offers the option for VAT return filing in UAE.

-What kind of records are businesses required to maintain, and for how long?
+What kind of Records are Businesses Required to Maintain, and for How Long?

 It is mandatory for taxable businesses to maintain books of accounts under UAE VAT law.
-In addition to that, the authority can ask for additional documents such as annual accounts, general ledger, purchase day book, invoices issued, invoices received, credit notes, debit notes, VAT Ledger, etc.
+In addition to that, the authority can ask for additional documents such as annual accounts, general ledger, purchase day book, invoices issued, invoices received credit notes, debit notes, VAT Ledger, etc.

 Under the UAE VAT law, the books of accounts and records are to be maintained for 5 years.

-What if a business doesn’t follow VAT?
+What if a Business doesn’t follow VAT?

 Penalties shall be imposed in case of non-compliance.
 Non-compliance could mean:

-- Failing to register for VAT if you fall in the taxable category
+- Failing to register for VAT if you fall in the taxable category.

-- Failing to maintain the records required as per the tax legislation
+- Failing to maintain the records required as per the tax legislation.

-- Evading VAT
+- Evading VAT.

-VAT would come into effect in the UAE from 1 January 2018.
+A VAT would come into effect in the UAE from 1 January 2018.
 Companies with an annual turnover of over AED 150 million are urged by the authority to register for VAT before October 31, 2017, and those with an annual turnover of over AED 10 million are advised to register before November 30, 2017.

-We at Commitbiz have our team of experts to help you with company formation, registration and counselling.
+We at Commitbiz have our team of experts to help you with company formation, registration, and counselling.
 For any queries on VAT or tax consultation for companies in the UAE, feel free to reach out to us.